Seirdy/seirdy.one/content/about/index.md

 started](http://tilde.club/~anthonydpaul/primer.html).
 My Tildeverse pages will serve as a "rough draft".

-Content on this site also appears on my Gemini space (TODO: link it).
+Content on this site also appears on [my Gemini space](gemini://seirdy.one)

 Location (Rohan, meatspace)
 ---------------------------